Fostering a Culture of Belonging

 Course-takers learn practices for creating a more inclusive environment that fosters a sense of belonging for students, staff, and leaders.
 Module practices include the need to share diverse campus resources with students and colleagues to foster a sense of belonging, showing respect for diverse identities and ideas, creating conditions for productive dialogue, and ensuring that courses, programming, and the campus environment are accessible for all students, families, and the community.

-Bring Fostering a Culture of Belonging to your campus
+Foster a Culture of Belonging

-Bring Fostering a Culture of Belonging to your campus this January and build a culture where everyone feels, seen, heard, and valued.
+Bring this course to your campus and build a culture